5 common MgO board problems and how to avoid them

 Adhesion Challenges with Paints and Coatings

-A lesser-known category of mgo board problems involves finishing materials.
-While MGO boards are strong and fire-resistant, they can sometimes show poor adhesion with certain paints, coatings, or adhesives.
+While MgO boards are strong and fire-resistant, they can sometimes show poor adhesion with certain paints, coatings, or adhesives.
 For example:

 • Some water-based paints may peel off